 (g) The provisions of DOC5.7.3.2 (f) through to (m) shall thereafter be followed.

-(h) NGESO and the DNO shall agree with the Anchor Generator when the test has been completed in accordance with the test requirements of the DRZP.
+(h) The ISOP and the DNO shall agree with the Anchor Generator when the test has been completed in accordance with the test requirements of the DRZP.

 DOC5.7.3.4 Quick Resynchronisation Unit Test